dyth/dyth/README.md

-### David Yu-Tung Hui, 許宇同
+### David Yu-Tung Hui 許宇同

-I am interested in Deep Reinforcement Learning and its application to continuous-control tasks.
+I worked in Deep Reinforcement Learning and its application to continuous-control tasks.
 My research improved the optimization stability of off-policy gradient-based $Q$-learning algorithms over a range of tasks and hyperparameters.

 I've written two works along this research direction: